landing-ai/vision-agent-mcp/mcp-va.md

 ---

-## ✨ Why this project exists
+## Why this project exists

-Modern LLM “agents” can call external tools through the **Model Context Protocol (MCP)**.
+Modern LLM “agents” call external tools through the Model Context Protocol (MCP).
-**Vision Agent MCP** runs locally as an MCP server and forwards those tool calls to Landing AI’s Vision Agent REST endpoints, so any MCP-compatible client—Claude Desktop, Cursor, Cline, and others—can tap the platform’s computer-vision and document-analysis APIs without writing custom REST code or loading an extra SDK.
+Vision Agent MCP is a lightweight, side-car MCP server that runs locally on STDIN/STDOUT, translating each tool call from an MCP-compatible client (Claude Desktop, Cursor, Cline, etc.) into an authenticated HTTPS request to Landing AI’s Vision Agent REST APIs.
+The response—JSON plus any images or masks—is streamed back to the model, so you can issue natural-language computer-vision and document-analysis commands from your editor without writing custom REST code or loading an extra SDK.

-*Plug it into your editor and start issuing natural-language CV commands in seconds.*

 ---